TACC/benchpro/doc/source/010_user_guide.rst

 Terminology
 -----------

-Application: a program or set of programs compiled and used to execute benchmark workloads.
+| Application: a program or set of programs compiled and used to execute benchmark workloads.
-Benchmark: a specific workload/simulation/dataset used to produce a figure of merit.
+| Benchmark: a specific workload/simulation/dataset used to produce a figure of merit.
+Typically has an application dependency.
-Task: a execution instance (via the scheduler or locally) of a compilation or benchmark run.
+| Task: a execution instance (via the scheduler or locally on the node) of a compilation or benchmark run.
-Config file: contains a set of variables used to populate the template.
+| Template file: a shell script with some variables declared.
-Template file: a shell script with some variables declared.
+| Config file: contains a set of variable key-value pairs used to populate the template.
-Profile: an application or benchmark available within BenchPRO (i.e. a config & corresponding template file pair)
+| Profile: an application or benchmark available within BenchPRO (i.e. a config & corresponding template file pair)
-Script: a shell script produced by populating the template with config variables.
+| Script: a shell script produced by populating the template with config variables.
-Overload: the act of replacing a default setting or variable with a another one.
+| Overload: the act of replacing a default setting or variable with a another one.

 Compiling an Application
 ------------------------